-If you would like to receive the CBFSC printed newsletter, be placed on the CBFSC e-newsletter list, or both, please complete the form below.
-We send the e-newsletter every week, usually on Wednesday.
+If you would like to receive the CBFSC printed newsletter, be placed on the CBFSC e-newsletter list, or both, please enter your email address below.
+We send the e-newsletter every week, usually on Tuesday.

 First Issue 2017 - General Assembly, Missions Focus,

 Fifth Issue 2016- Disaster Response updates; PilgriMission Exchange - Border Ministries; Mission Grant types and 2016 recipients.

 Fourth Issue 2016- Responses to South Carolina flood disaster; Short Term Mission experiences; Mission and Ministry Growth in CBFSC; Metanoia Summer Update, and more!

 - SC church explores new outlook on mission after October floods

 - Flood recovery continues in SC